Keegawho198/React-project3/README.md

-# project1
+# project3 React

-### Restaurants to avoid.
+### Preak-Condition.

 #### Project description
-This application will display restaurants with known low ratings.
-The user can save time and money by using the application api database to make an educated decision on where NOT to eat.
-This application was also built with mobile in mind and is responsive.

-The focus point of this application is the use of Javascript and Jquery DOM, third party APIs.

-Additionally, this application needed to adhere to the below restrictions:

-* Use at least two server-side APIs - [x]

-* Must use a CSS framework _other than_ Bootstrap - [x]

-* Must be interactive - [x]

-* Use at least one new third-party API - [x]

-* Must have a polished UI - [x]

-* Must meet good quality coding standards - [x]

-* Does not use alerts, confirms or prompts - [x]

-* Must be deployed to GitHub Pages - [x]
+This application will allow trainers to provide a client with a workout program and also allow a client to view their work that has been assigned to them.

+Overall, the focus point of this application was to create a applciation that would be able to allow trainers to assign workout programs more easier.

 #### Project Management
-This project was managed by utilizing scrum practices.
-Tasks were broken down by features and assigned to team members with deadlines.
-* Jobs progression was tracked on a Kanban board.
+* Progression was tracked on a trello board.
-* scrum stand-up ceremony was practiced when the team was physically present.

 ##### User Story
 As a Trainer